JaquJaqu/sequence_tagging/README.md

 ## Train a New Model

-We will describe how a new model can be trained and describe it based on training a model on the GermEval 2014 dataset.
+We will describe how a new model can be trained and describe it based on training a model on the GermEval 2014 dataset using pre-computed word embeddings from German Wikipedia.
 First, we need to download the training data.
 For training a model, we expect files to have two columns with the first column specifying the word and the second column containing the label.

 ```
 mkdir -p corpora/GermEval